-- Include a full teaching programme and course materials that will cover the skills of academic reading, writing, listening, and speaking.
-The course also features 'guided practice' materials which provide extra opportunities to develop key areas of academic language and skills.
-These are supplemented by self-study materials that you may wish to practise in your own time to check your understanding of different aspects of the course.
+- feature ‘guided practice’ materials which provide extra opportunities to develop key areas of academic language and skills, supplemented by self-study materials that you may wish to practise in your own time to check your understanding of different aspects of the course

-- Offer every student a rich classroom experience: you will be placed in a group of students for your lessons with our experienced and qualified tutors.
-We hope that you will enjoy working both individually and with the other students in your group as you develop your skills together.
+- Offer every student a rich classroom experience: you will be placed in a group of students for your lessons with our experienced and qualified tutors, where we hope that you will enjoy working both individually and with the other students in your group as you develop your skills together

 The primary focus of weeks 1 to 7 of the course is to quickly develop your language resource.
 It will focus on intensive study of the vocabulary and grammatical features common to academic discourse.

 As a result, you will practise and develop both receptive and productive skills which are required in an academic context.

 Following a Reading week in week 8, weeks 9 to 12 will concentrate on basic academic skills in preparation for the final part of the course.

 The final part of the course is designed to develop your general study and research skills.
 These weeks will focus on providing you with the ability to improve the structure and style of your academic work in line with university expectations and conventions.